aic-sri-international/praise-wm/docs/IntelliJ_IDEA.md

 ### Punctuation

-Set code punctuation to match the ESLint rules so that IntelliJ uses the correct punctuation when it inserts missing imports.
+Set code punctuation to match the ESLint rules so that IntelliJ uses the correct punctuation when it inserts missing imports and when reformatting code.

   ![TypeScriptPunctuation](./images/idea/tsPunctuation.png)